 - 8. You can Use MIDI Cables for Your iOS and Android Devices

-- 9. Customize MIDI Cables as You Want
+- 9. MIDI to USB Cable—Customize MIDI Cables as You Want

 1. Select a USB Based on the Compatibility With the Targeted Device

-The USB-IF has defined particular tolerance values for USB devices.
-It is to minimize any incompatibilities among connectors across distinct vendors.
-These specifications have also set some limits on the size of the connectors.
-These size limits ensure that the adjacent ports are not blocked.
+The USB-IF has defined particular tolerance values for USB devices, and it is to minimize any incompatibilities among connectors across distinct vendors.
+These specifications have also set some limits on the size of the connectors, and these size limits ensure that the adjacent ports are not blocked.

 Make sure to buy a compliant device.
-If you are unable to find a compatible USB connector, you can opt for an extension that does.
+If you cannot find a compatible USB connector, you can opt for an extension that does.

 2. Select the Right USB to MIDI Cable Connector from Different Connector Sizes.